elastic/package-spec/README.md

 Consider a proposal to change the specification in some way.
 The version number of the changed specification must be determined as follows:

-  * If the proposed change introduces changes in the format of the files that require manual changes in packages, the new version number will be `X.0.0`, where `X = x + 1`.
+  * If the proposed change modifies the format of the files in a way that require manual adjustments in packages, the new version number will be `X.0.0`, where `X = x + 1`.
 That is, we bump up the major version.
+    There are some exceptions, for changes that could be done in patch versions:
-    * Exception: When the proposed change is intended to address existing issues in packages like ambiguous mappings or security risks.
+    * When the proposed change is intended to address existing issues in packages like ambiguous mappings or security risks.
     * Exception: When the proposed change affects a feature marked as technical preview.